-- (F) Be maintained on file at all colleges involved for audit purposes. - (b) Level Two Instructional Service Agreement. - (1) Two or more colleges may jointly offer curriculum courses by providing a written, level two instructional service agreement under the following conditions: - (A) Resources are shared between the participating colleges; - (B) Colleges contributing resources towards instruction may share FTE; - (C) One or more of the participating colleges is approved to offer the curriculum course(s) in an approved program of study; and - (D) A curriculum certificate, diploma or degree is not awarded. - (2) The level two instructional service agreement shall: - (A) Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level two instructional service agreements; - (B) Be signed by the president of each participating college; - (C) Specify the course(s) to be delivered to the other college's service area; - (D) Specify the plan for delivery of the instruction; - (E) Specify the proration of resources and FTE allocated for each college; - (F) Specify the conditions and time frame for termination of the agreement; - (G)Be filed with the President of the North Carolina Community College System or the System President's designee prior to implementation of the course(s); and - (H) Be maintained on file at all colleges involved for audit purposes. - (c) Level Three Instructional Service Agreement. - (1) Two or more colleges may jointly offer a curriculum program by providing a written, level three instructional service agreement under the following conditions: - (A) Resources are shared between the participating colleges; - (B) Colleges contributing resources towards instruction may share FTE; - (C) One or more of the colleges participating is approved by the State Board of Community Colleges to offer the curriculum program; and
+- d.
+A curriculum certificate, diploma or degree is not awarded. - 2) The level two instructional service agreement shall: - Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level two instructional service agreements; - b.
+Be signed by the president of each participating college; - Specify the course(s) to be delivered to the other college's service area; - d.
+Specify the plan for delivery of the instruction; - e.
+Specify the proration of resources and FTE allocated for each college; - f.
+Specify the conditions and time frame for termination of the agreement; - g.
+Be filed with the President of the North Carolina Community College System or the System President's designee prior to implementation of the course(s); and - h.
+Be maintained on file at all colleges involved for audit purposes. - (c) Level Three Instructional Service Agreement. - Two or more colleges may jointly offer a curriculum program by providing a written, level three instructional service agreement under the following conditions: - a.
+Resources are shared between the participating colleges; - b.
+Colleges contributing resources towards instruction may share FTE; - c.
+One or more of the colleges participating is approved by the State Board of Community Colleges to offer the curriculum program; and - d.
+A curriculum certificate, diploma or associate degree is awarded. - 2) The level three instructional service agreement shall: - a.
+Be approved by each participating board of trustees;

-- (D) A curriculum certificate, diploma or associate degree is awarded. - (2) The level three instructional service agreement shall: - (A) Be approved by each participating board of trustees; - (B) Be signed by the board of trustees' chair of each participating college; - (C) Be signed by the president of each participating college; - (D) Specify the program to be shared; - (E) Specify the plan for delivery of the program; - (F) Specify the proration of resources or FTE allocated for each college; - (G)Specify the conditions and time frame for termination of the agreement; - (H) Certify that appropriate and adequate resources are available between participating colleges.
-Where feasible, joint utilization of physical facilities, equipment, materials, and instructional faculty shall be considered; - Certify that the curriculum program meets the standards of the appropriate accrediting agency or licensing authority; - (J) Specify which college will grant the award; - (K) Specify that only the college providing the instruction will record the letter grade on the student transcript; - (L) Specify that any participating college(s) that does not have approval of the State Board of Community Colleges for the program will not award a certificate, diploma or associate degree under the authority of the approved level three instructional service agreement. - (M)Be signed by the President of the North Carolina Community College System prior to implementation of the program; and - (N) Be maintained on file at each participating college for audit purposes. - (3) Notification of termination of a level three agreement shall be signed by the president of each participating college and shall be sent to the System Office President by the college that grants the award, prior to the effective termination date. - (d) The delivery of curriculum courses or programs delivered into another college's service area via non-traditional delivery as defined in 1G SBCCC 200.93(e)(1) does not require an instructional service agreement.
+- Be signed by the board of trustees' chair of each participating college; - c.
+Be signed by the president of each participating college; - d.
+Specify the program to be shared; - e.
+Specify the plan for delivery of the program; - f.
+Specify the proration of resources or FTE allocated for each college; - g.
+Specify the conditions and time frame for termination of the agreement; - Certify that appropriate and adequate resources are available between participating colleges.
+Where feasible, joint utilization of physical facilities, equipment, materials, and instructional faculty shall be considered; - i.
+Certify that the curriculum program meets the standards of the appropriate accrediting agency or licensing authority; - j.
+Specify which college will grant the award; - k.
+Specify that only the college providing the instruction will record the letter grade on the student transcript; - Specify that any participating college(s) that does not have approval of the State Board of Community Colleges for the program will not award a certificate, diploma or associate degree under the authority of the approved level three instructional service agreement. - m.
+Be signed by the President of the North Carolina Community College System prior to implementation of the program; and - n.
+Be maintained on file at each participating college for audit purposes. - 3) Notification of termination of a level three agreement shall be signed by the president of each participating college and shall be sent to the System Office President by the college that grants the award, prior to the effective termination date.

-(e) A college may not delegate curriculum program approval to another college.
+- (d) The delivery of curriculum courses or programs delivered into another college's service area via non-traditional delivery as defined in 1G SBCCC 200.93(e)(1) does not require an instructional service agreement. - (e) A college may not delegate curriculum program approval to another college.
 The State Board of Community Colleges grants program approval using criteria set forth in 1D SBCCC 400.6.